 One of the few luxury vessels to cruise Iquitos waters, aboard the Delfin I you can enjoy modern kayaks for exploration, cool off in your private pool staying in the master suite, and enjoy guided 8-person-skiff expeditions into the pristine Pacaya Samiria National Reserve.
 On Delfin I tours you will be shown the Amazon Rainforest as we scout for beautifully colored birds, different monkeys, dolphins and more.

 Offering an on-board experience second to none, the Delfin I Luxury Cruise begins in Iquitos, north Peru, and takes you

 The Delfin II offers exceptional service as you cruise the pristine surroundings of the Pacaya Samiria National Reserve.
 On cruise, you can observe incredible birdlife and other Amazon animals including several monkeys.
 Explore the forest’s tributaries on modern kayaks and professionally guided 8 person skiffs then relax on-board with a cocktail watching the sunset.

 The Delfin II Luxury Amazon Cruise begins near Iquitos from the small town of Nauta.
 You will be transported in

 A very elegant cruise on the Amazon River, the Aria allows longer experiences into the Pacaya Samiria where you will explore the reserve on small skiffs.
 Enjoy scouting for the different monkeys, colorful birds, fascinating reptiles, and the many delicate and colorful frogs.

-One of the most affordable luxury cruises on the Amazon River, on the 7 day Amazon Discovery cruise itinerary enjoy exploring the different tributaries of the Pacaya Samiria National Reserve.
+One of the most affordable luxury cruises on the Amazon River, on the 7 day The Delfin III Cruise itinerary enjoy exploring the different tributaries of the Pacaya Samiria National Reserve.
 Enjoy comfortable suites, delicious cuisine, and large windows to keep connected to this incredible environment.